There is an interesting clarity grade on the market that few customers know about, and often, those that do, find out the hard way.

-The SI3 Clarity Grade is highly unique, questionable and only one Certification Company in the entire world uses it…EGL.
+The SI3 clarity grade is highly unique, questionable and only one grading company in the entire world uses it…EGL.

 That reason alone could definitely make an SI3 purchase, an SI3 regret!

 Let’s dive in and see what an SI3 really is…

 SI3 is a clarity grade devised by EGL (European Gemological Laboratory) and it’s supposed to bridge the gap between SI2 clarity diamonds and I1 clarity diamonds.

 Take a look below to see where an SI3 clarity is supposed to fall…